corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

     }
 ```

-3. Remember to bundle the tokens `.cpk`s from your local install into your `.cpb`, especially if you have tweaked
+3. Remember to bundle the Tokens SDK's `.cpk` files from your local installation location into your `.cpb` bundle, especially if you have tweaked
-the tokens SDK.
+the Tokens SDK.

 ## What's inside the Tokens SDK